recepcavusoglu/RiseWebAssessment/README.md

 | GET | api/Report/GetTelNumberCountByLocation/{location} |  Gets tel number count on a specific location |
 | GET | api/Report/GetReportFromCache/{reportID} |  Gets old reports from Redis Cache |

+### Report Controller

+Redis is used for storing high cost query results for a period of time.
+With reportID users can get old query results.

 **Recep ÇAVUŞOĞLU**